 From January 2019, new public updates for Oracle Java SE 8 will not be available for business, commercial or production use without a commercial license, sparking fears of a new wave of Oracle Java licensing audits.

 While consumer users of Oracle Java SE 8 will be unaffected (such as games consoles), businesses will.
 Oracle strongly recommends reviewing the roadmap for Java SE 8 and beyond in order to determine ongoing support requirements and assess the impact on business and commercial models.
-It also recommends preparing migration plans to move to a later release if they want long term support for Java SE.
+It also recommends preparing migration plans to move from older versions to a later release if they want long term support for Java SE.

 What Business Should Do Now